 Meet the LSRPA Board of Trustees:

-Rebecca Hollender, Vice President - Internal Affairs
+Rebecca Hollender, President

 Rebecca Hollender, LSRP, is a Sr. Principal Consultant and Office Practice Leader for TRC’s New Providence office and the Director of LSRP Services.
 She is a Certified Professional Geologist and Licensed Site Remediation Professional since 2009 and has over 32 years of experience.
 She oversees the work completed by TRC’s LSRPs and has extensive experience in the investigation and remediation of soil, ground water and vapor intrusion impacts at bulk petroleum terminals, refineries, pharmaceutical, residential, commercial and industrial facilities, public entities and utilities.
 Ms. Hollender has a Bachelors degree in Geology, a Masters degree in Land Resources and Environmental Science and a Masters in Business Administration.